emilkaram/Self-Driving-Cars-extended-kalman-filter-c-Project-udacity--Term2--Project1/README.md

 To measure how well my Kalman filter performs, I calculated root mean squared error comparing the Kalman filter results with the provided ground truth.

-and the results meet the cretira:
+and the results met the rubric criteria:

 Dataset(1):